madpl1239/HornerDiagram/README.md

 for it) six multiplications and three additions.

 When the degree of the polynomial increases, the number of multiplications increases.

+And here comes the time for Horner's algorithm (or Horner's cheme).
+To use it, we need to simplify the polynomial.

+*What is it about?*

 *license*